Willie Heston: Professional football

 In late 1904 or 1905, Heston reportedly sought to establish a bidding contest for his services among the professional football teams.
 The Massillon Tigers and the Akron East Ends were the leading professional teams at the time, and both teams were reported to be angling for Heston's services.
 Heston reportedly sent a telegram to the Massillon team advising that Akron had offered him $500 to play for them in a Thanksgiving Day game, and asking how much Massillon would be willing to pay.
 When Massillon learned the next day that Heston had sent a similar telegram to the Akron club, both clubs refused to do business with him.
 The Canton Bulldogs offered him $500 a game in August 1905, but Heston instead accepted a coaching position at Drake University for the 1905 season.
 One football writer has cited Heston as "pro football's first holdout."

 In 1906, Heston signed to play for the Canton Bulldogs, reportedly for $600 and expenses.
 He next organized a team called "Willie Heston's All-Stars" to play a game against the Massillon Tigers at Chicago's Comiskey Park on Thanksgiving Day 1906.
 Early in the game, Heston broke a bone in his leg, ending his professional football career.

 Football coach

 Drake

 Heston was the head football coach for Drake University in Des Moines, Iowa for one season, in 1905, compiling a record of 4–4.
 His Drake team lost to Michigan, 48–0, but responded the following week with a "Point-a-Minute" win against Simpson College by a score of 75–0.

 North Carolina A&M

-In 1906, Heston served as the head football coach at—now known as North Carolina College of Agriculture and Mechanic Arts.
+In 1906, Heston served as the head football coach at North Carolina College of Agriculture and Mechanic Arts—now known as North Carolina State University.
 His 1906 North Carolina A&M Aggies football team posted a record of 3–1–4, outscoring its opponents 100–10.
 The team played scoreless ties against Virginia, Richmond, and Clemson.
 The one loss was to VPI by a score of 6–0.
 The three wins were all dominating shutouts, including a 40–0 win against William & Mary and a 17–0 win over VMI.